Understanding and Coping with Natural and Human-Made Disasters

 Helping Your Family Cope

-Disasters place strain on your entire family, so watch for stress reactions in loved ones.
-Adults may have similar reactions to yours.
-Children may show stress in other ways.
-Babies and toddlers may cry more.
-Young children may play by reenacting traumatic events.
-Older children may engage in risky behavior like substance misuse.
-Visit the Federal Emergency Management Agency's (FEMA) Coping With Disasters web page and Military Kids Connect for more about helping children cope.
+Disasters can place strain on your entire family so watch for stress reactions in loved ones.
+Younger family members show stress in many ways.
+Babies and toddlers may cry more often; young children may reenact traumatic events in play; older children may engage in risky behaviors, like substance misuse.
+Visit the Federal Emergency Management Agency for more information about helping children cope with disaster.

 Coping and Recovering

 Coping after a disaster can be difficult.
-The following can help:/p>
+The following can help:

 • Social support: Spending time with neighbors, friends and family can help you get through hard times.
 If they are coping with the same disaster, they likely understand what you are feeling.

-• Confidence in your ability to face challenges: If you believe you can handle anything, you will tend to cope better.
+• Confidence in your ability to face challenges: If you believe you can handle anything, you also tend to cope better.

-Reaching out is a sign of strength.
-If you or a loved one needs additional support, contact the Psychological Health Resource Center 24/7 to confidentially speak with trained health resource consultants, call 866-966-1020 or use the Real Warriors Live Chat.
+If you or a loved one needs additional support, contact the Psychological Health Resource Center 24/7 to confidentially speak with trained health resource consultants.
+Call 866-966-1020 or use the Live Chat.

 Additional Resources: